symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 2. Choose the **assembly distribution** you want to install.

-In short, if you want to be able to interact with your node, you need to run the API assembly.
+In short, if you want to be able to interact with your node, you need to run the :ref:`API assembly <api-node>`.
-On the other hand, if you want a node dedicated exclusively confirm transactions, deploy the peer assembly.
+On the other hand, if you want a node dedicated exclusively confirm transactions, deploy the :ref:`Peer assembly <peer-node>`.

 .. code-block:: bash